llm4cyber/dmfi-insider-threat/README.md

 # Dual-Modality Insider Threat Detection (DMFI)

-This repository contains the source code and instructions for reproducing the results of our paper submitted to [a top-tier data mining conference in 2025].
+This repository contains the source code and instructions for reproducing the results of our paper submitted to [ICDM conference in 2025].

-> Note: For anonymity, author and affiliation information have been removed.

 ## Contents
 - Preprocessing scripts for CERT dataset